When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Energy Star rated.
+• Efficient: Energy Star rated brushless motor.

 Cons

-• Louder than some models.
+• Audible: Louder than the Panasonic model.

 Product Specs